nguyehuy/aplication-developement/README.md

   * Mr. Gao Chao- the instructor.

 ## NOTE:
-   Because I had some problems in setting USB sound card as Default, so I had to reomved all file in my SD card and installed it again.
+   During the course I had some problems in setting USB sound card as Default, I had to reomved all file in my SD card and installed Raspberry Pi again.
+Because of that, you will see the date I commit code are different to the others students in class, it does not follow your instruction in this course.
+I am so sorry about that.